 - travel to 156 countries either visa-free or visa on arrival.
 Spain is ranked 3rd in the world on the Passport Index

-You will also be entitled to dual nationality and have two passports if you are from a Latin American country, Andorra, Equatorial Guinea, the Philippines or Portugal, or are of Sephardic Jewish descent.
-Nationals from other countries will have to renounce the citizenship of their home country in order to acquire citizenship and get a passport.
+You can have dual nationality and two passports if you’re from a Latin American country, Andorra, Equatorial Guinea, the Philippines, Portugal, or are of Sephardic Jewish descent.
+Nationals from other countries must renounce the citizenship of their home country in order to acquire citizenship and get a passport.
 See our guide to Spanish citizenship for more information.

 Spanish passport eligibility is conditional on having citizenship.
 Ordinarily, you can apply for Spanish citizenship after 10 years of legal residence.
-There are certain circumstances (e.g., through marriage or having a parent with Spanish nationality) when the 10-year residency requirement is waived or reduced.
-To get Spanish citizenship, you will also need to meet other requirements such as being able to speak the Spanish language and having no serious criminal record.
+There are certain circumstances (e.g., through marriage or having a parent with Spanish nationality) when the 10-year residency requirement doesn’t apply.
+To get Spanish citizenship, you must meet other requirements such as being able to speak the Spanish language and having no serious criminal record.

 You can apply for a passport through any of the following places: